ktbg/grocery-express/README.md

 - _Contact form for users to ask questions to the grocer_
 - _admin acces to edit and delete products_
+- _modal to ask users not logged in to login or sign up_

 ***